-As of 2019, 4.5 percent of Americans identify as LGBT+; however, only two Senators and eight Representatives (a cumulative 1.9 percent of the 116th Congress) currently identify this way.
-Five of the ten openly LGBT+ members of Congress are female.
+As of 2019, 4.5 percent of Americans identify as LGBTQ+; however, only two Senators and eight Representatives (a cumulative 1.9 percent of the 116th Congress) currently identify this way.
+Five of the ten openly LGBTQ+ members of Congress are female.

-Unless greater numbers of LGBT+ people are elected to office, LGBT+ underrepresentation will only become more pronounced: according to recent Gallup polling, 8.1 percent of millennials identify as LGBT+.
-More openly LGBT+ representatives must be elected in order to accurately represent a growing population of LGBT+ constituents.
+Unless greater numbers of LGBT+ people are elected to office, LGBQT+ underrepresentation will only become more pronounced: according to recent Gallup polling, 8.1 percent of millennials identify as LGBTQ+.
+More openly LGBTQ+ representatives must be elected in order to accurately represent a growing population of LGBT+ constituents.

 In 1998, Tammy Baldwin (D-WI) became the first openly lesbian person elected to the House of Representatives, and she became the first openly gay or lesbian person elected to the Senate in 2012.
 The same year, Kyrsten Sinema (D-AZ) was elected as the first openly bisexual member of the House of Representatives.